UK Clinical Pharmacy Association

 Rheumatology indications

-Individualised decisions should be made for procedures considered to have a high risk of infection and should be balanced against the risk of disease flare (see Further information).
+Individualised decisions should be made for procedures with a high risk of infection and should be balanced against the risk of disease flare (see Further information).
 The surgical team and the patient’s rheumatologist should be involved in the planning for elective surgery.
+If the decision is made to stop azathioprine, it could be stopped 1-2 days pre-operatively due to its short half-life.

 The decision to continue should be made on an individual patient basis in conjunction with the surgical team and the patient’s specialist.